List of G.I. Joe: A Real American Hero characters: Effects

+Falcon

 Fast Draw

 Fast Draw is the G.I.
 Joe Team's mobile missile specialist, and he was first released as an action figure in 1987.
 His real name is Eliot Brown, and his rank is that of corporal E-4.
 Fast Draw was born in Collierville, Tennessee.

 Fast Draw's primary military specialty is ordnance, and his secondary military specialty is clerk typist.
 Fast Draw carries the FAFNIR (Fire and Forget Non-tube-launched Infantry Rocket) missile system, and wears a protective suit to shield him from hot exhaust gases.
 The FAFNIR target acquisition and homing devices are self-contained within the missile, which allows the operator to move and take cover immediately after launch.
 These missiles are extremely fast, and resistant to ECM jamming.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #60.
 Along with Chuckles, Falcon, and Law and Order, he is part of a faux G.I.
 Joe team being used by others for political gain.
 After the "new" Joes assist Hawk in battling several Dreadnoks, they are made official members of the team.
 The conflict had been over a rogue US military faction trying to use a high-tech missile to destroy Cobra Island.
 He is spotlighted in a latter incident, destroying Cobra tanks threatening his fellow soldiers.